Certified Public Accountant

 1. Education

 To apply for an Initial CPA license in Tennessee, candidates must earn a baccalaureate degree from an accredited college or university and obtain a total of 150 semester hours of education.
+Beginning January 1, 2026, candidates may apply for initial licensure with a baccalaureate degree and a total of 120 semesters of education.
 Education must include 30 semester hours in accounting (24 of which must be in upper division courses) and 24 semester hours in business courses.

 2. Uniform CPA Examination passing grades